-- 1. The Licensee's Management System shall cover all the activities related to the Physical Protection of a Nuclear Facility and Transport of category I, II and III Nuclear Material. - 2.
-The Licensee shall use the Management System to promote and support a strong Nuclear Security Culture.
+- 1. The Licensee's Management System shall include all the activities related to the Physical Protection of a Nuclear Facility and Transport of category I, II and III Nuclear Material. - 2.
+The Licensee shall use the Management System to promote and support an effective Nuclear Security Culture including through continuous awareness and training.

-Specific Requirements for a Nuclear Facility Site
+Nuclear Facility Site

-- The selection and/ or preparation of a site for the Construction of a Nuclear Facility shall take into account the Physical Protection as early as possible and also address interface between Physical Protection and Safety to avoid any conflicts and to ensure that the two elements support each other. - As required under the Design Basis Threat for a Nuclear Facility, the siting of the Nuclear Facility shall be such that unauthorised individuals do not come into the proximity of the site of the Nuclear Facility through the use of public roads and other public areas. - 3.
-The impact of topographical features and terrain line on the Physical Protection of the site of a Nuclear Facility shall be taken into consideration by an applicant for a Licence for the selection and/ or preparation of a site for the Construction of a Nuclear Facility.
+1. The selection and/or preparation of a site for the Construction of a Nuclear Facility shall take into account the Physical Protection Measures as early as possible in coordination with the relevant Competent Authorities and the Authority.
+It shall also address interface between Physical Protection and Safety to avoid any conflicts and to ensure that the two elements support each other.

+- 2. As required under the Design Basis Threat for a Nuclear Facility, the siting of the Nuclear Facility shall be such that unauthorised individuals are not able to be in proximity to the site of the Nuclear Facility through the use of public roads and other public areas. - 3.
+The impact of topographical features and topographic terrain lines on the Physical Protection of the site of a Nuclear Facility shall be taken into consideration by an applicant for a Licence for the selection and/or preparation of a site for the Construction of a Nuclear Facility.

-Specific Requirements for Construction of a Nuclear Facility
+Construction of a Nuclear Facility

-- 1. On a site hosting multiple units, where the activities at different units of a Nuclear Facility can vary from an initial site preparation through different phases of their Construction up to and including Operation, the Physical Protection for each unit shall be implemented in line with the Construction or Operation phase of each unit of the Nuclear Facility.
-A boundary shall be established and maintained between the units that are not in the same phase of implementation of Physical Protection requirements so that any material and individuals crossing the boundary are controlled in line with the Physical Protection requirements for the unit into which entry is sought.
+- 1. On a site hosting multiple units, where the activities at different units of a Nuclear Facility undergo different phases, the Physical Protection for each unit shall be implemented in line with the Construction or Operation phase of each unit of the Nuclear Facility.
+A boundary shall be established and maintained between the units that are not in the same phase of implementation of Physical Protection requirements so that any material and/or individuals seeking to cross the boundary are controlled in line with the Physical Protection requirements for the unit into which entry is sought.
 Entry into a unit in Operation from a unit under Construction shall be controlled in accordance with the Physical Protection requirements for the unit in Operation. - 2.
-The applicant for a Licence for the Construction of a Nuclear Facility shall develop the Physical Protection Plan and obtain the approval by the Authority thereof at least one (1) month before the departure of the first shipment of Nuclear Fuel on the site of the Nuclear Facility.
-As a minimum, the Physical Protection Plan shall include the description of: - a) The physical barrier around the Nuclear Fuel with a detection system, - b) The control of access to the area referred to in Article 9.2.a of this regulation, and - c) The response actions against Nuclear Security Events. - 3.
-The applicant for a Licence for Construction of a Nuclear Facility shall develop and the Licensee shall implement and maintain a fitness for duty programme for individuals who are Constructing or directing the Construction of Structures, Systems and Components or Physical Protection System and measures on the site of the Nuclear Facility.
-This program shall deter substance abuse and detect indications of: - a) Possible use, sale, or possession of illegal drugs; - b) Possible use, sale or possession of alcohol; and - c) Impairment from any cause that if left unattended may result in a risk to Safety or Physical Protection.
+An applicant for a Licence for the Construction of a Nuclear Facility shall develop a Physical Protection Plan that shall include a description of: - a) the physical barrier around the Nuclear Fuel with an Intrusion Detection System; - b) the control of access to the area referred to in Article 7(2)(a) of this regulation; and - c) the response actions to Nuclear Security Events. - 3.
+The applicant for a Licence for the Construction of a Nuclear Facility shall develop and the Licensee shall implement and maintain a fitness-for-duty programme, including psychological assessments, tests for drugs, psychotropic substances and alcohol, for individuals who are involved in or directing the Construction of Structures, Systems and Components or Physical Protection System and measures on the site of the Nuclear Facility.
+This fitness-for-duty programme shall deter substance abuse and detect indications of: - a) possible use, sale or possession of illegal drugs or psychotropic substances; - b) possible use, sale or possession of alcohol; and c) impairment from any cause that if left unattended may result in a risk to Safety or Physical Protection.

-General Requirements for Physical Protection Plan for Operation of a Nuclear Facility
+Physical Protection Plan for the Operation of a Nuclear Facility